waynecen/portfolio-2022/README.md

 - [ ] Add icon links for project cards (link to new tab/to repository)
 - [ ] Fix darkmode styling
 - [ ] Expand cursor on element hover
+- [ ] Update darkmode toggle to SVG